 David Wetzl @ JayJay Read the full article on Square Cylinder, published 4 January 2015.
 A widely shared expectation for artists is that they reflect the historical moment they inhabit.
 Wetzl accepts that Read more

-For a closer look at Cock-A-Doodle-Doo, as well as other works by Stevens, visit JAYJAY Wed-Sat, 11am-4pm!
+For a closer look at Untitled, as well as other works on paper by Callister, visit JAYJAY, Wednesday – Friday 11-4.

 5524 B Elvas Ave.